jagrvargen/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 2. mul.c - Multiplies two integers.

 3. print_numbers.c - Prints the numbers 0 - 9 followed by a new line.

+4. print_most_numbers - Print the numbers 0 - 9, with the exception of 2 and 4, followed by a new line.